Australian Football League: Venues

-Throughout the history of the VFL/AFL, there have been a total of 45 different grounds used, with 17 used during the 2019 AFL season.
-The largest capacity ground in use is the Melbourne Cricket Ground (MCG), which has a capacity of over 100,000 people and hosts the Grand Final each year (see AFL Grand Final location debate).
-The MCG is shared by four teams as a home ground, while the other grounds used as home venues by multiple teams are Docklands Stadium in Melbourne (five teams), Adelaide Oval in Adelaide (two teams) and Perth Stadium in Perth (two teams).
+Throughout the history of the VFL/AFL to 2023, there have been 50 grounds used.
+The largest-capacity ground in use is the Melbourne Cricket Ground (MCG), which has a capacity of over 100,000 people and hosts the grand final each year (see AFL Grand Final location debate).
+The MCG is shared by six teams as a home ground, while the other grounds used as home venues by multiple teams are Docklands Stadium in Melbourne (five teams), Adelaide Oval in Adelaide (two teams) and Perth Stadium in Perth (two teams).
 The AFL has had exclusive ownership of Docklands Stadium (commercially known as Marvel Stadium) since late 2016.

 Prior to the expansion of the competition, most grounds were located in suburban Melbourne, with Princes Park, Victoria Park, the Junction Oval, Waverley Park and the Lake Oval each having hosted over 700 games.
 However, since the introduction of a national competition, each state and territory of Australia has hosted AFL games.
 On 25 April 2013 (Anzac Day), a match took place between St Kilda and Sydney at Wellington Regional Stadium in Wellington, New Zealand, being the first AFL match played outside Australia for premiership points.

 Current venues

-Below are the venues that will host AFL matches during the 2022 season.
+Below are the venues that are hosting AFL matches during the 2025 season.